oracle/terraform-provider-oci/website/docs/r/core_vcn.html.markdown

 be unique, and you can change it.
 Avoid entering confidential information.

-You can also add a DNS label for the VCN, which is required if you want the instances to use the Interent and VCN Resolver option for DNS in the VCN.
+You can also add a DNS label for the VCN, which is required if you want the instances to use the Internet and VCN Resolver option for DNS in the VCN.
 For more information, see [DNS in Your Virtual Cloud Network](https://docs.cloud.oracle.com/iaas/Content/Network/Concepts/dns.htm).

 The VCN automatically comes with a default route table, default security list, and default set of DHCP options.